awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

-# Step 8: \(Optional\) Enable SSH connections through Session Manager<a name="session-manager-getting-started-enable-ssh-connections"></a>
+# Step 8: \(Optional\) Allow SSH connections through Session Manager<a name="session-manager-getting-started-enable-ssh-connections"></a>

-You can enable users in your AWS account to use the AWS Command Line Interface \(AWS CLI\) to establish Secure Shell \(SSH\) connections to instances using AWS Systems Manager Session Manager\.
+You can allow users in your AWS account to use the AWS Command Line Interface \(AWS CLI\) to establish Secure Shell \(SSH\) connections to instances using AWS Systems Manager Session Manager\.
 Users who connect using SSH can also copy files between their local machines and managed instances using Secure Copy Protocol \(SCP\)\.
 You can use this functionality to connect to instances without opening inbound ports or maintaining bastion hosts\.
-You can also choose to explicitly disable SSH connections to your instances through Session Manager\.
+You can also choose to explicitly turn off SSH connections to your instances through Session Manager\.

 **Note**
 Logging isn't available for Session Manager sessions that connect through port forwarding or SSH\.
 This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.

-**To enable SSH connections through Session Manager**
+**To allow SSH connections through Session Manager**

-1. On the managed instance to which you want to enable SSH connections, do the following:
+1. On the managed instance to which you want to allow SSH connections, do the following:
    + Ensure that SSH is running on the instance\. \(You can close inbound ports on the instance\.\)
    + Ensure that SSM Agent version 2\.3\.672\.0 or later is installed on the instance\.